LloydMontgomeryGarmadon/platinum-blockchain-gui/README.md

-# cryptomines-blockchain-gui
+# platinum-blockchain-gui
-GUI for cryptomines-blockchain
+GUI for platinum-blockchain